MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ## About this sample

 The sample code in this article begins with the structure of a basic echo bot, then extends that bot's functionality by adding additional code (provided below).
 This extended code creates a list to preserve user inputs as they are received.
 Each turn, the full list of user inputs is echoed back to the user.
 The data structure containing this list of inputs is then saved to storage at the end of that turn.
-Various types of storage are explored as additional funtionality is added to this sample code.
+Various types of storage are explored as additional functionality is added to this sample code.

 ## Memory storage